MicrosoftDocs/biztalk-docs/his/core/paths-and-dmods-snadis-1.md

 # Paths and DMODs (SNADIS)
 Dynamic Access Modules (DMODs) are responsible for the communication between localities.
 When the DMODs in two localities can successfully pass messages between them, a path is said to exist between the two localities.
 A path must exist between two localities before a connection can exist between partners in those localities.

- In [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] a path is implemented using reliable LAN connections (named pipes and TCP/IP) with one LAN connection for each path.
+ In Host Integration Server a path is implemented using reliable LAN connections (named pipes and TCP/IP) with one LAN connection for each path.
 When the two localities are on the same computer, a local pipe is used.
 This is implemented using shared buffers to increase performance.
 It is used by the application in exactly the same way as communication with a remote locality.

  The DMOD provides communication between dynamic localities and provides guaranteed in-order delivery of messages flowing over paths between localities.
 If the DMOD loses its path to another locality, it informs the Base.